 - Help you appeal your case if your claim is denied

 You do not need to face the complex workers’ compensation system alone.
-Contact Roman Austin Personal Injury Lawyers today for a free case review with a Clearwater workers’ comp lawyer to begin building your case.
+Contact Roman Austin Personal Injury Lawyers today for a free case review with our Clearwater legal team to begin building your case.
 You pay nothing unless we recover compensation for you.